 Baskin-Robbins has just opened a shop in Utrecht if you miss their ice cream (I don’t).
 Similarly, Dunkin Donuts has recently started expanding all over the Netherlands.
-Cinnabon has started to dominate the Netherlands after opening locations outside of Rotterdam, Amsterdam, and the Hague.
+Cinnabon has started to dominate the Netherlands after opening locations outside of Rotterdam and Amsterdam

 Five Guys, a D.C. burger chain that is a

-There’s been many debates about this in the various expat forums, however KUA in Rotterdam is considered to the best Mexican restaurant in the Netherlands by Mexican-Americans living here.
+There have been many debates about this in the various expat forums, however, KUA in Rotterdam is considered to the best Mexican restaurant in the Netherlands by Mexican-Americans living here.
 (Some people say the KUA in the Hague has authentic Mexican food, but apparently the one in Rotterdam is better.)

 For hot sauce, I recommend El Jefe, a locally made hot sauce that is really good.
 You can now find it at some Albert Heijn supermarkets as well as other specialty stores (including Marqt).

-For quick Tex-Mex to-go, I personally like Salsa Shop, an affordable Dutch burrito chain that reminds me a lot of Chipotle.
+For quick Tex-Mex to-go, I personally like Salsa Shop, an affordable Dutch burrito chain that reminds me Chipotle.
 Their salsas are decent and you can find their locations all around Amsterdam (the first location is next to the Heineken Experience).
 They have branches in in the Hague, Utrecht, and Leiden.
 It’s not entirely the same, but it’s good enough for a burrito craving.